 The nature of support and who provides it will be agreed between the Awardee and the awarding panel.
 In the past a Creative Producer has provided dramaturgical support in the studio, brokerage of potential partnerships, as well as the support listed in the activities above.

 Applicants may identify an individual or several people who they wish to work with, or they might seek guidance from the awarding panel regarding suitably experienced people best placed to support their research.

 Please note this external support is not for administration, writing funding applications or artist management, which remain the responsibility of the Awardee.

-Whilst there is no commitment for the awardee to present a finished piece of performance at this End-of-Award Sharing – the focus of the award is on supporting choreographic research in the form that is most useful to the selected artist and his/her project and/or practice – there is an expectation that the period of the award will result in a significant contribution to the awardee's development as a choreographer, influencing their subsequent practice, and that evidence of this should be reflected in this "sharing", with a clear sense – worked out with the support of the Creative Producer – of where the work is headed, and what the next steps will be.
-The requirement to present this "sharing" to an audience, therefore, with the opportunity for further feedback and discussion, will represent a key milestone in the awardee's choreographic journey.
+Whilst there is no commitment for the Awardee to present a finished performance at an end-of-award sharing — the focus of the award is on supporting choreographic research in the form that is most useful to the selected artist and his/her project and/or practice.
+There is an expectation that the award period will result in a significant contribution to the Awardee's development as a choreographer, influencing their subsequent practice, and that evidence of this will be reflected in this "sharing".
+A clear sense of where the work is headed, and what the next steps will be is expected at the end of the award period, and may be worked out with the support of the external advisors.
+The requirement to present this "sharing" to an audience, therefore, with the opportunity for further feedback and discussion, will represent a key milestone in the Awardee's choreographic journey.

 We welcome proposals from choreographers and artists working choreographically in any style or genre.
 This can, but need not necessarily include, artists working with an experimental or interdisciplinary approach to dance, choreography and performance.
 The overriding criteria is that we are seeking convincing, ambitious and clearly articulated ideas.
 We want to be surprised and excited and we will need to understand why what you are proposing to do is different from what you have done before.

 When selecting the Award winner, members of the BBCF board take the following criteria into consideration: